m1guel17/m1guel17/README.md

 I am a software developer with 3 years of experience in software development and design.
 I specialize in creating efficient and scalable solutions.
 With my background in consulting and advisory I bring a unique perspective to my software projects, understanding the critical need for accuracy, reliability, and performance in complex systems.

-#### About Me 🙋‍♂️
-- 🎓 Graduated from **Universidad Nacional Mayor de San Marcos**.
-- 💼 Currently a **Software Analyst** in an Energy Software Company, that provides tailored cloud-first solutions for energy companies worldwide.
-- 🛠️ I'm excited to collaborate on open-source projects.

 # 💻 Technologies Stack:
 <!--
 <div style="display: flex; align-items: flex-start;">